University of Wisconsin–La Crosse: Health Science Center

 Built in 2000, the $27 million Health Science Center was a project of the La Crosse Medical Health Science Consortium.
 The building includes laboratory facilities for the medical laboratory science, nuclear medicine technology, occupational and physical therapy, physician assistant, and radiation therapy programs.
-Biology and microbiology research laboratories are also available for medical research.
-Laboratories and classrooms, including distance education classrooms, are shared by all educational programs at the center.
-A student health center, including a physical therapy clinic, is located on the main floor and serves UWL and neighboring Western Technical College students.

 Cleary Alumni and Friends Center

 The Cleary Alumni and Friends Center was built in 1995 by the University of Wisconsin–La Crosse Foundation and donated to the university.
 Members of both the university and the greater La Crosse community meet and take advantage of the conference center, smaller conference rooms, and large banquet hall.
 The Cleary Center houses the University of Wisconsin–La Crosse Foundation offices and the Alumni and University Relations advancement offices.

 Centennial Hall

 Built in 2011, Centennial Hall was the first academic building to be open on campus since 1974.
 It is located in the center of campus and holds 46 classrooms, including two 250-seat auditoriums, various academic and student advising departments, and a Starbucks coffee outlet.
 A large, open entryway in the building opens up to the Hall of Nations.
 The room houses flags from 44 countries, representing the diversity of UWL's international students.
 Centennial Hall also houses a counseling and testing center and offices for communications, environmental studies, philosophy, and women's and gender studies.

-Considered LEED gold certified, Centennial Hall features a solar roof providing heated water for the entire building.
-The building's U-shape design also provides 90% of the building natural light.